 M.A. in Business Communication

-Rider’s new 33-credit M.A. in Business Communication focuses on the application of communication skills within a business context.
-Students will learn to better understand and leverage communication strategies to achieve organizational goals.
-The program will introduce students to best practices in business communication, and engage them in “real life” current issues and scenarios faced by professionals on the job.
+Rider’s 33-credit M.A. in Business Communication offers you the opportunity to learn how to understand and leverage communication strategies to achieve organizational goals in your area of focus.
+The program will introduce you to best practices and engage you in “real life” current issues and scenarios faced by professionals on the job.